paweljakubas/j-data-analysis/chapters/inverted-table.md

 ```

 For the sake of ordering with more than 1 column (ie., first ordering by column1 then finetune the ordering within the same values of
-the first ordering with column2 ordering, etc.) we will introduce `ranking` as follows:
+the first ordering via column2 ordering, etc.) we will introduce `ranking` as follows:
 ```j
    ranking=: i.!.0~ { /:@/:
    ranking&> }.week